intel/cluster-management-toolkit/docs/Prerequisites.md

 # Pre-requisites / tested platforms for setting up Kubernetes clusters

 The development platform for __CMT__ is Debian and Ubuntu, and those two are thus the most tested platforms.
-Support for running __CMT__ on openSUSE/SLES systems has been added, but only for RKE2 clusters.
+Running __CMT__ on openSUSE/SLES and RHEL8 systems has also been added, but the support for those platforms is less tested and may have limitations.
+Notably _CRI-O_ is not supported on RHEL8.
-Limited testing has also been performed on RHEL8; some functionality, such as support for _CRI-O_, is currently missing on RHEL, but other than that it should be possible to install a cluster on a RHEL system using `cmtadm`/`cmt`.

 Other distributions are not supported at this point.
 This also applies to Windows.